nuxeo/marketplace-lambda-pictureview-conversion/Readme.md

 ## About

-This project is a Nuxeo plugin that integrate AWS Lambda to offload heavy processing from Nuxeo/WorkManager to AWS.

-The initial use case is to offload the `PictureViews` generation (generating several rendition with different size of the same source image).

-Statically sizing Nuxeo nodes and the `WorkManager` for handling a large upload of pictures is not ideal since we need to allocate a lot of resources that may be un-used most of the time.
-On the other hand, having a small number of conversion threads will result in a low processing when uploading thousands of pictures.
+The contribution redirects all image conversion to AWS Lambda.
+Currently, Nuxeo Lambda used for picture conversion creation.
+Current implementation uses streaming to download the initial file from Nuxeo.
+This approach allows to get around with storage limitation at AWS Lambda in many cases.

+The contribution exposes `Picture.Recompute` automation operation.
+The operation accepts only one parameter - `query`.
+It will recompute all `Picture`s that satisfies the given query using AWS Lambda.
+To get more information about calling automation operations in Nuxeo, please follow our official [documentation](https://doc.nuxeo.com/nxdoc/automation/).

-Using AWS Lambda is a great way to offload this processing:
+Using AWS Lambda is a great way to offload following processing:

  - we can easily start a lot of Lambda
  - Lambda have access to `imagemagick`